BlueprintTechnologies/blueprint-Databricks-genAI-chatbot-accelerator/README.md

 # The Use Case
 Generative AI unlocks incredible value from data.
 The key is starting with a solid business use case to truly realize that value.

-This is an actual use case from our HR department.
+The use case we will apply this accelerator to is from our HR department.
 In fact, the exact ask was "Imagine if we flipped our HR inbox/etc. into something similar like a bot…trained it with our handbook, IT policies, benefits, engagement protocol, etc…it would cut down on so many of the asks!"

 To demonstrate this use case, this accelerator starts with raw data data in the form of a publicly available employee handbook.
 We use Valve's New Employee Handbook, which aside from being a fun read, is publicly available with a full path to the [PDF](https://cdn.cloudflare.steamstatic.com/apps/valve/Valve_NewEmployeeHandbook.pdf).